 2.5.
 Graphics/video cards

-Link to main article about graphics: Choosing a suitable graphics card for 3D scanning and post-processing
+- Link to the main article about graphics: Choosing a suitable graphics card for 3D scanning and post-processing